The Evolution of the Fax Machine

 Fun fact: The fax machine was actually invented about 30 years before the telephone.

 As telecom industry leaders, the evolution of the fax machine ceases to amaze us.
-Since the 19th century, the fax machine has changed the way in which we communicate over long distances.
+Since the 19th century, fax machine history has changed the way in which we communicate over long distances.
 The first facsimile (FAX) system was invented in 1842 by Alexander Bain, a Scottish physicist and clockmaker.

-History of the Fax
+History of the Fax – When was the first Fax Machine Invented

 By 1843, Bain worked on chemical mechanical fax type devices and received a British patent for the Electric Printing Telegraph.
 Three years later, Bain was able to reproduce graphic signs in laboratory experiments.